input-output-hk/atala-prism/credentials-verification/docs/protocol/unpublished-dids.md

 Average DID length 464.28944 bytes
 ```

 We see an increase of ~130 bytes per key.
-We should point out that we are representing keys as eliptic curve points.
+We should point out that we are representing keys as elliptic curve points.
-We could reduce space by representing keys in compresed representation (i.e. a coordinate and a bite that indicates the
+We could reduce space by representing keys in compressed representation (i.e. a coordinate and a byte that indicates the
 sign of the other coordinate).

 By comparison, we can see [this Sidetree test vector](https://github.com/decentralized-identity/sidetree/blob/master/tests/fixtures/longFormDid/longFormDid.txt)